kampersanda/sif-embedding/evaluations/semeval/README.md

 ## Evaluation steps

-We show steps to run the evaluation, assuming you are at directory `sif-embedding/evaluations/semeval`.
+We show steps to run the evaluation, assuming you are at this directory.

 ### 1. Download SemEval STS datasets